JustinRWong/ER131-group-project/README.md

 # Indirect Methane Predictions

 This is our final project for ENERES 131: Data, Environment, and Society taught by Duncan Callaway and Jessica Katz in Fall 2020.
-We applied statistical and analytical methods to build, estimate and interpret models that describe phenomena in the broad area of energy and environmental decision-making.
+In this course, we applied statistical and analytical methods to build, estimate and interpret models that describe phenomena in the broad area of energy and environmental decision-making.

 ## Abstract